-You might not think you need whole-house water filters because you think the water on Long Island is just fine or the water you drink is already filtered or bottled.
+You might not think you need a whole-house water filter because you think the water on Long Island is just fine or the water you drink is already filtered or bottled.
 Think again.

 Long Island Water Quality Concerns